ajzaff/substrate-mfm-engine/MANUAL.md

 * **Control**: Program flow control.

 Placeholders `DST`, `SRC`, `LHS`, and `RHS` refer to any expression. `DST` should be a writeable.

+Instructions are 64-bits.
+The layout is defined in [LAYOUT.md](LAYOUT.md).

 |Instruction||
 |--------|---------|